Why I offer Counseling Work

 I do counseling because I believe in the human spirit, with all its inherent healing power.

-“A safe and trusting relationship is the core of psychotherapy precisely because it provides the emotional support and regulation necessary to counterbalance the emotional and biological stressors of change.”
-Louis Cozolino
+“A safe and trusting relationship is the core of psychotherapy precisely because it provides the emotional support and regulation necessary to counterbalance the emotional and biological stressors of change.” ~Louis Cozolino, Psychotherapist

-I help people uncover even more authentic ways of being—with themselves and others—and I love it!
+I help people uncover authentic ways of being with themselves and others—and I love it!

-“Accumulating a long history with someone, really knowing them and finding a way to continue loving them despite whatever comes your way that might make it difficult for you… there’s enormous growth and beauty in that.”
-Orna Guralnik
+“Accumulating a long history with someone, really knowing them and finding a way to continue loving them despite whatever comes your way that might make it difficult for you… there’s enormous growth and beauty in that.” ~Orna Guralnik, Psychoanalyst & therapist star of “Couples Therapy”

 I practice somatic psychotherapy because it includes big respect for all aspects of our being—body, mind, and spirit.
 I practice mindfulness-based, somatic psychotherapy because I believe that any growth process goes better with the addition of a bit of non judgemental slowing down and careful attention—and because I believe that we can learn and change and develop more fully when we include the wisdom that our bodies hold.
 Since “the body may remember what the mind cannot,” it's often unbelievably helpful to folks’ personal growth when I can assist them in listening more closely to their bodies.